Strawberry Shortcake, Deconstructed is delicious, bite-sized summertime dessert. It is simple to make and perfect for entertaining.

 You will also need a strawberry huller.
 This tool is easy to use, simple to clean, and costs just about $8.
 It is well worth it.

-Put the filling in a plastic, quart-sized bag.
-Using kitchen shear, cut off one of the corners.
-Then just pipe it into the strawberries.
+- Put the filling in a plastic, quart-sized bag.
+Using kitchen shears, cut off one of the corners of the bag.
+Then just pipe the filling into the strawberries.

 Enjoy!
 These won’t last long on your plate.

-The sweet strawberry combined with the creamy cream cheese filling and finished off with graham cracker crumbs…delicious!
+The sweet strawberry combined with the creamy cream cheese filling and finished off with graham cracker crumbs is absolutely delicious!